 We have focused our work on the significant risks that we identified in the Council's arrangements.
-We have not yet arrived at our conclusion as we awaiting Amey PLC to file its statutory accounts and their deadline was extended from 30 June 2019 to 31 July 2019.
-These accounts will impact on our conclusion specifically in relation to HMMPFI.

-We have set out our preliminary findings on the risks we identified on pages 26 to 32.
+We have set out our preliminary findings on the risks we identified on pages 27 to 33.

 Key findings

 We set out below our key findings against the significant risks we identified through our initial risk assessment and further risks identified through our ongoing review of documents.